onefoursix/cm-api-flume-example/README.md

 ####Viewing the results in Cloudera Manager

-Here are the two Agents:
+In addition to the Agent's configuration, shown in the screenshots above, here we see the two Agents up and running:

 ![](images/flume-agents.jpg)